camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

     for acquiring events.
 Extends `ConfigBase` from `CAMARA_event_common.yaml` with the required, API-specific `subscriptionDetail` property.
-As an example, this template also includes the predefined, optional `initialEvent` attribute; API projects MAY omit it if sending a notification when a subscription is created is relevant to the API’s event type(s).
+As an example, this template also includes the predefined, optional `initialEvent` attribute; API projects MAY omit it if sending a notification when a subscription is created is not relevant to the API’s event type(s).
   allOf:
     - $ref: "../common/CAMARA_event_common.yaml#/components/schemas/ConfigBase"